World Rugby looking into allegations against Fiji chairman

-The Fijian union seconded the nomination of Bill Beaumont to stand for re-election as World Rugby chairman.
-Beaumont is battling Agustin Pichot for the most powerful position in the sport and the vote opens April 27, with the result on May 12.
+That’s because the Fijian union seconded the nomination of Bill Beaumont to stand for re-election as World Rugby chairman.
+Beaumont is battling former Argentina international Agustin Pichot for the most powerful position in the sport and the vote opens on April 27, with the result on May 12.

-Kean is among eight people seeking one of seven places on World Rugby’s executive committee.
+Meanwhile, Kean is among eight officials seeking one of seven available places on World Rugby’s executive committee, the main decision-making body in the sport.
+Kean’s bid has been supported by the French Rugby Federation, whose head is Bernard Laporte — Beaumont’s running partner to become World Rugby vice-chairman.

 British newspaper The Sunday Times said in an article published at the weekend it has heard “graphic recordings” of Kean using violent and homophobic language when in charge of Fiji’s prison service.